brighton36/property-services-monitor/README.md

                                end our alert image capturing.
 This is used to download and attach images to our report.
 See the notes on DATETIME formatting further below.
 Defaults to "Today at 4:00A".
+ * ignore_warnings  (optional) Set to "1" to simply ignore warnings.
+Defaults to 0.
  * max_warnings     (optional) Warnings are returned by the "status" command, to the blue iris server.
 This is the count threshold, above which we trigger failure.
 Defaults to 0.